Orbital Elements (Part 1)#

 Up to this point, we’ve described the orbit in its orbital plane, which is a 2D description.
 Although the perifocal frame is 3D, it is orbit-dependent.
 We seek a more general description.
 To define an inertial frame, we need:

-• The direction of two fixed normal vectors (the third is automatically determined by the cross product of the two known vectors).
+2. The direction of two fixed normal vectors (the third is automatically determined by the cross product of the two known vectors).
+Based on this, we define the Earth Centred Interial (ECI) Frame.

 • Origin at the Earth’s centre of mass